recarmona/template-sops/terraform/README.md

   > exit
   > ```

 The infrastructure is now setup.
-You still need to configure the [storage class](#storage-class) and [node ports](#node-ports) in the Kubernetes cluster for Big Bang.
+You still need to configure the Big Bang specific [cluster pre-requisites](#big-bang-cluster-pre-requisites).

-## Big Bang Deployment
+## Big Bang Cluster Pre-Requisites

+Prior to installing Big Bang, there are a few cluster agnostic specific pre-requisites that must be set up before proceeding, these are outlined below, or on Big Bang's [prerequisites page](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/tree/master/docs/guides/prerequisites).
 Prior to deploying Big Bang, you should setup the following in the Kubernetes cluster created by the [Quickstart](#quickstart).

 ### Storage Class

-Big Bang must have a default storage class.
-The following will install a storage class for [AWS EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html).
+By default, Big Bang will use the cluster's default `StorageClass` to dynamically provision the required persistent volumes.
+This means the cluster must be able to dynamically provision PVCs.
+Since we're on AWS, the simplest method is to use the [AWS EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) Storage Class using Kubernetes' in tree [AWS cloud provider](https://kubernetes.io/docs/concepts/storage/storage-classes/#aws-ebs).

 > Without a default storage class, some Big Bang components, like Elasticsearch, Jaeger, or Twistlock, will never reach the running state.